Netanyahu meets Sunak at Downing Street amid protests

 Although previous visits to the UK by Mr Netanyahu have been met with demonstrations by pro-Palestinian groups, Friday's protests were led by British and Israeli Jews, with many waving Israeli flags.

-There is anger among some sections of British Jewry - and turmoil in Israel - over the government's bills which critics say severely undermine democracy there.

-Israel has witnessed months of some of the biggest protests in its history, deepening splits in Israeli society which is already polarised over Benjamin Netanyahu.

-Opponents say Mr Netanyahu is using the reforms, which will weaken the power of the Supreme Court amongst other things, to bolster himself and policies of his government - the most right-wing in Israel's history.
+Opponents say Mr Netanyahu is using the reforms, which will weaken the power of the Supreme Court amongst other things, to bolster himself and shield policies of his government - the most right-wing in Israel's history.

 Mr Netanyahu has accused critics of disrespecting voters who gave his coalition and its reform platform a commanding win in November's elections.